Yandy Díaz Player Props: Rays vs. Pirates

 Yandy Díaz At The Plate

-- He ranks 13th in batting average, sixth in on base percentage, and 12th in slugging among the qualified batters in MLB.
+- Among the qualifying hitters in baseball, he ranks 11th in batting average, seventh in on-base percentage, and 14th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.